 Additional energy generated by your solar panels can be sent back into the Texas power grid to help other members of your community with their power needs.
 Then, as a customer at Rhythm, we pay you!

-We'll send you buyback credits on your monthly statement when you participate in our Rooftop Solar Buyback Plan.
+We'll send you buyback credits on your monthly statement when you participate in our solar buyback plan.
 You can apply it toward your energy costs, leaving more of your hard-earned money in your bank account.